 Because many felt that some got away with cold-blooded murder, tensions between the Hot Springs Police Department and the Garland County Sheriffs Office continued well into the 20th century with lawman versus lawman.

-And yes, I can understand the lingering animosity.
+I can understand the lingering animosity.
 Chief of Police Thomas Toler, Officer J.E.
 Hart, and Officer Thomas Goslee were shot and killed.
 And over the 160 years that the City of Hot Springs Arkansas has been around, it has lost a total of 8 officers in the line of duty.
 Three of those officers were murdered by the Garland County Sheriff's Office.